Taiyou no Toriko

-Taiyou no Toriko (Japanese: 太陽の虜, lit.
-Prisoner of the Sun) is the debut EP by Japanese rock band Fanatic Crisis.
+Taiyou no Toriko (太陽の虜, Taiyō no Toriko) is the debut EP by Japanese rock band Fanatic Crisis.
 This album has two editions.
 The first edition features six tracks and was released by the independent label Noir on December 1, 1994.
 The second edition features three additional tracks (one new song, an instrumental interlude, and a remixed version of Pacifist) and was released on April 28, 1995.